Killing of Rachel Nickell: Aftermath

 An internal review estimated that the pursuit had cost the public £3 million and that vital scientific information had been missed.

 Stagg sued the police for damages totalling £1 million following the fourteen months he spent in custody.
 He has co-written and published two books about the case: Who Really Killed Rachel? (with novelist David Kessler) and, more recently, Pariah (with journalist Ted Hynds), the latter being published on the same day as the real culprit's appearance in court to enter a plea.
 In January 2007, the Home Office confirmed that Stagg would receive compensation for wrongful prosecution, with the amount to be set by an independent assessor.
 On 13 August 2008, it was announced that the compensation was £706,000.

 The undercover officer involved in the attempt to obtain evidence in the original investigation by befriending him took early retirement from the Metropolitan Police force in 1998.
 With the support of the Police Federation, she sued the Metropolitan Police for damages arising from the investigation.
 In 2001, shortly before it was due to be heard, her case was settled out of court and she received £125,000.
 Her solicitor said: "The willingness of the Metropolitan Police to pay substantial damages must indicate their recognition that she sustained serious psychiatric injury".
 The payout was widely criticised by various sources, particularly as Nickell's son had been granted £22,000 (less than a fifth of the amount paid to the undercover detective) from the Criminal Injuries Compensation Authority.

-The criminal psychologist involved with the investigation was charged with professional misconduct by the British Psychological Society, but in 2002, in lieu of any substantive hearings, further action was dismissed due to the time delay in bringing proceedings.
+The criminal psychologist involved with the investigation was charged with professional misconduct by the British Psychological Society, but in 2002, in lieu of any substantial hearings, further action was dismissed due to the delay in bringing proceedings.

 André Hanscombe later wrote a book titled The Last Thursday in July about his life with Nickell, coping with the homicide, and life with their son afterwards.
 In 1996, he moved with their child to France, driven abroad, according to notes in his book, by media intrusion.
 He was strongly critical of some of the reporters who tracked him and his son down to his "sanctuary" in the French countryside.